agatti/hopper-plugins/README.md

 #### Caveats:

-* Undocumented opcodes for the generic 6502 core are not supported (and this is not going to change in the near future).
+* Undocumented opcodes are supported only in the MOS 6510 core, as it is quite unlikely that people used them on general applications.
+The MOS 6510 is used in the Commodore C64 microcomputer, where all sort of trickery is commonly used.
 * Rebuilding the test binaries requires having the [AS Macroassembler](http://www.alfsembler.de/) command line tools available in your `PATH` variable.

 <hr/>